Income Tax Return Filing for Futures and Options (F&O) Traders (2026 Guide)

 Common Mistakes F&O Traders Make in ITR Filing

-- Using the wrong turnover calculation.
+- Using wrong ITR form

-- Skipping expense claims.
+- Missing expense claims

 Tools and Software for Easy Filing of F&O ITRs